After Graduation FAQ

 What is the salary of a second lieutenant after graduation?

 The typical base pay per month is more than $3,100.
-Your salary is based on not only your rank, but also your time in the Air Force.
+Your salary is based on not only your rank, but also your time in the Air Force or Space Force.
 In addition to base pay, military members also receive two allowances: Basic Allowance for Housing (BAH) and Basic Allowance for Sustenance (BAS).
 Military members who are authorized to reside off base at government expense are entitled to receive a monthly tax-free housing allowance, known as BAH.
 The amount of the allowance is based on the member’s rank, duty, location and whether or not they have dependents (family members residing with them).
 BAS is simply a monthly monetary food allowance for members of the military.
 Members who attend flight training will also receive flight pay.
 For more information, please visit the United States Air Force website.

 Can you explain the rank structure at the Academy or in the Air Force?